 - By Mail: Send the cancelled plates to the Division of Motor Vehicles Attn: Plates, 600 New London Avenue, Cranston RI 02920.

 - Use registered mail with a return receipt request.
+To request a plate cancellation receipt (Form TR-3), please include a postage paid, self-addressed envelope.
 Keep the plate cancellation receipt to avoid future property tax claims if your city or town neglects to remove you from their records.